NaijaB0T/Simple_Api_Fetcher/README.md

 - **JSONPlaceholder**: Fake REST API for testing and prototyping

 ## Features Breakdown

+### Modal Post Viewer
+- Click "Read more" on any post card to open detailed view
+- Full post content displayed in a clean modal
+- Keyboard support (ESC to close)
+- Click outside modal to close
+- Prevents background scrolling when open

+### Professional Layout
+- Fixed header with navigation and branding
+- Footer with quick links, resources, and social media
+- Responsive navigation for mobile devices
+- Consistent branding throughout the app

 ### Search Functionality
 - Real-time filtering of posts